IFRCGo/ecv-toolkit/app/_disease/disease-21_en.md

 ### Transmission

-- Direct contact of infected animal products with broken skin (a cut or scrape).
+- Direct contact of infected animal products with broken skin (a cut or scrape)
-- Eating infected animal meat or products.
+- Eating infected animal meat or products
-- Breathing in anthrax spores, usually from infectious animal products.
+- Breathing in anthrax spores, usually from infectious animal products

 ### Symptoms